 Microsoft would later produce two low budget live-action Halo films to help promote their games.
 The first, Forward Until Dawn, was released in 2012 to help promote the release of Halo 4.
 The second, Halo: Nightfall, was released in 2014, and features a lead character that would later become one of the main characters in Halo 5; Guardians, the Xbox One game released in 2015.

-Halo TV Series Development
+History of Halo TV Series Development

 In 2013, as part of its Xbox One reveal press event, Microsoft announced plans to produce the live-action Halo: The Television Series, with Steven Spielberg as one of its executive producers.
 Originally, the plan was to release the series via the Showtime pay cable network.
 Xbox One owners would also be able to watch the series with some interactive elements.